-Protein S is a plasma protein that serve as an important cofactor for activated protein C in the blood anticoagulant system(4-5).
-Protein S also act as a mitogen on distinct cell types and is a ligand for Tyro3, a member of the Axl family of oncogenic receptor tyrosine kinases(6-7).
-The TAM family of proto-oncogenic receptor kinases(Tyro3,Axl and Mer) is implicated in human many cancers(8-11).
-The fullength Tyro-3, Axl, and Mer protein contain 890, 894, and 999 amino acids, respectively(8).
-Protein S is expressed in lung carcinoma tissue, predominantly in tumors of squamous cell origin, in head and neck and oral squamous cell carcinoma(12).
+Protein C is a vitamin K-dependent protein which was discovered by Stenflo in 19761.
+It was composed of a light and heavy chain linked by interchain sulfide bridges (Figure 1)2.
+In its activated form protein C inactivates the activated factor V (Va) and VIIIa and accelerates fibrinolysis3.
+Activated protein C (APC) requires the presence of protein S4.
+Protein S is a plasma protein that serve as an important cofactor for activated protein C in the blood anticoagulant system^{4,5}.
+Protein S also act as a mitogen on distinct cell types and is a ligand for Tyro3, a member of the Axl family of oncogenic receptor tyrosine kinases^{6,7}.
+The TAM family of proto-oncogenic receptor kinases (Tyro3, Axl and Mer) is implicated in many human cancers8-11.
+The full length Tyro-3, Axl, and Mer protein contain 890, 894, and 999 amino acids, respectively8.
+Protein S is expressed in lung carcinoma tissue, predominantly in tumors of squamous cell origin, and in head and neck and oral squamous cell carcinoma12.
 Most of the protein S is synthesized in the liver by hepatocytes together with the closely related protein Gas6, as an activating ligand for TAM family.
-Gas6 and protein S share 43% amino acid sequence identity and have the same domain structure with the exception of thrombin cleavage sites which present in protein S but not Gas6(8).
+Gas6 and protein S share 43% amino acid sequence identity and have the same domain structure with the exception of thrombin cleavage sites which present in protein S but not Gas68.
 The role of the TAM cognate ligands Gas6 and protein S was demonstrated in homeostatic regulation of the immune, vascular and nervous systems.
-Excess protein S drives oral squamous cell carcinoma proliferation and cell survival through high expression and the activation of oncogenic receptor Axl(7,11,13-14,15,16).
+Excess protein S drives oral squamous cell carcinoma proliferation and cell survival through high expression and the activation of oncogenic receptor Axl^{7,11,13-16}.